chocoteam/choco-solver/src/sphinx/source/3_solving.rst

     if(solver.solve()){
         // do something, e.g. print out variable values }else if(solver.hasReachedLimit()){
-        System.out.println("The could not find a solution
-                            nor prove that none exists in the given limits");
+        System.out.println("The solver could not find a solution nor prove that none exists in the given limits");
     }else {
         System.out.println("The solver has proved the problem has no solution");